History of Major League Baseball on ABC: 1983–1989 television package

 Earl Weaver was the lead ABC color commentator in 1983, but was also employed by the Baltimore Orioles as a consultant.
 At the time, ABC had a policy preventing an announcer who was employed by a team from working games involving that team.
 So whenever the Orioles were on the primary ABC game, Weaver worked the backup game.
 This policy forced Weaver to resign from the Orioles' consulting position in October so that he could work the World Series for ABC.

 The 1984 NLCS schedule (which had an off day after Game 3 rather than Game 2) allowed ABC to have a prime time game each weeknight even though Chicago's Wrigley Field did not have lights at the time (which remained the case until four years later).
 ABC used Tim McCarver as a field reporter during the 1984 NLCS.
 During the regular season, McCarver teamed with Don Drysdale (who teamed with Earl Weaver and Reggie Jackson for the 1984 NLCS) on backup games while Al Michaels, Jim Palmer, and Earl Weaver/Howard Cosell formed ABC's lead broadcast team.
 For ABC's coverage of the 1984 All-Star Game, Jim Palmer only served as a between innings analyst.

 Had the 1984 ALCS between the Detroit Tigers and Kansas City Royals gone the full five games (the last year that the League Championship Series was a best-of-five series), Game 5 on Sunday October 7, would have been a 1 p.m.
 ET time start instead of being in prime time.
 This would have happened because one of the presidential debates between Ronald Reagan and Walter Mondale was scheduled for that night.
 In return, ABC was going to broadcast the debates instead of a baseball game in prime time.
 Al Trautwig interviewed the Detroit Tigers from their clubhouse following their pennant clinching victory in Game 3.

 Between his stints with the California Angels and Oakland Athletics in 1985, Tommy John served as color commentator alongside Tim McCarver for a game between the Chicago White Sox and the Athletics in Oakland on Monday Night Baseball on June 24.
-McCarver's normal broadcast partner in 1985, Don Drysdale couldn't partake in the June 24 broadcast out of fear of it appearing as a "conflict of interest".
-Drysdale in addition to his ABC duties, was an announcer for the White Sox at the time.
+McCarver's normal broadcast partner in 1985, Don Drysdale, in addition to his ABC duties, was an announcer for the White Sox at the time, cannot partake in the June 24 broadcast out of fear of it appearing as a "conflict of interest".
 This situation was similar to the one with Earl Weaver being prohibited from taking part in ABC's broadcasts of Baltimore Orioles games in 1983.